 With over 20 years worth of experience, Les is known for her perfectly crafted mixes and commitment to artistic excellence.
 She also has a long history of supporting organizations that empower AAPI and LGBT communities, women, and youth.

 Born and raised in Manila, Philippines, Les fell in love with music at a young age, DJing at local clubs and playing in bands.
 Since moving to DC at age 20, she has continued to develop her talents, performing behind the decks in the U.S. and abroad.

-Les hosts the DJ nights Punk Soul Sisters, C'est Chic, Hong Kong Garden, Scorpio Nights, and Taking the P*ss at venues such as Showtime, Slash Run, and Marx Cafe.
-She also has a weekly radio show, Bahala Na Radio, at Eaton Workshop.
+Les hosts the DJ nights Punk Soul Sisters, C'est Chic, Hong Kong Garden, Keep On Movin’, Scorpio Nights, and Taking the P*ss at venues such as Showtime, Slash Run, and Marx Café.
+She also has a weekly radio show, Bahala Na, on Eaton Radio.